Slavery and human trafficking statement 2020

 - take all reasonable steps to ensure that a service provider has the ability, capacity and authorisation required by law to perform the outsourced functions, services or activities reliably and professionally.

-The Group also complies with the European Banking Authority (EBA) guidelines relating to outsourcing arrangements which was introduced in September 2019.
+The Group also complies with the European Banking Authority (EBA) guidelines relating to outsourcing arrangements which were introduced in September 2019.

 Our Policies on Slavery and Human Trafficking